Greg Roe: Trampoline

 After leaving gymnastics in 2008, Roe quickly adapted to the sport of trampoline.
 During his gymnastics career he had attended SkyRiders Trampoline facility in Richmond Hill Ontario, just north of Toronto.
 He trained only once a week as a recreational athlete to complement his gymnastics training.

 Once Roe began to compete in trampoline, he quickly moved through the levels, winning Canadian Nationals in his first year at the Junior National Level.
 He earned his way onto Team Canada, head coached by Olympic coach Dave Ross only two years later and was consistently placing top four nationally.
 In 2010 he began to compete internationally, representing Canada at several World Cup competitions.

 He was named Senior National Synchronized Champion along with teammate, Sebastien St-Germain in 2013.
 He also received a Highest Difficulty Award at the Aalsmeer Flower Cup in The Netherlands in March 2011.

 Though Roe was quickly proving he could be a strong contender on the world stage, teammates and coaches note that "Greg never really liked to compete, he just put up with it so he could bounce on the supertramp."
 Roe's true passion was inventing new skills and experimenting with new skills and coaching philosophies that were highly outside the norm and often looked down upon by his teammates, coaches and the wider industry.
 Roe, having an independent attitude from birth, saw no real issues with these struggles but eventually, his independent attitude mixed with his natural aggression caused him to get into political conflicts with his federation.

-At the same time, Roe was utilizing social media and was quickly becoming world-renowned for his online videos through Facebook and Instagram.
-His online status really took off with the release of a trampoline video on YouTube shot by famous YouTuber and movie director Devin Supertramp.
-It was the first video of a traditional trampoline athlete receiving international recognition through an online platform and really paved the way for Roe's career as a social media influencer.

 Around this time in 2013–2014, Roe was officially kicked off of Team Canada because they felt he did not fit the culture of Team Canada.
 After receiving an official letter from Dave Ross, Roe looked at the situation as an opportunity to reinvent the sport in his own image and went on to create Freestyle Trampoline as a new community and sport.